← Back to Home

 Common Beginner Mistakes

-A method is a block of code that performs a specific task and is executed when called.
+In interviews, methods are often used to evaluate a candidate’s understanding of core programming concepts.
+A concise answer should define a method as a block of code that performs a specific task and executes when called.

 1. Simple Method Without Parameters